fmxsh/tot-ontology/README.md

 Suggested category: Functional Post-Structural Ontological Minimalism, Emergent Structural Functionalism.
 Post-Structural Constructivism.

-Change: note i made it constitute of itself, i moved differentiated perception to be a property , i included the perceiver as constitution of the thing... the thing consists of this _thing of things_ structure and the perceiver.
+Change: note i made it constitute of itself, i moved differentiated perception to be a property , i included the perceiver as constitution of the thing... the thing consists of this _structure of things_ structure and the perceiver.
 The perceiver has self interest, coloring the perception of the thing , steering towards optimal definition of itself.
 The perceiver wouldnt seek to perceive things not useful to itself, and, remember, a thing exists when perceived, and thus the perceiver steer things into existence by its self interest.

 Note: It proves itself also in the perceiver who is able to live by it.
 Thus, a very strong case of applying it.
 The application structures understanding leading to furthering of choices in direction of self-sustainance.

-# Thing of things
+# structure of things

 ## Identity